 - Environmental health policy or applied intervention project

-The application can be found on the Yale Grants & Fellowships database.
-Search for “Yale School of Public Health Summer Internship Awards” Continue through the application process; and when prompted, Select “Yes” for Stolwijk.
+Students apply for the Stolwijk Fellowship through the Yale Grants & Fellowships database.
+Search for “Yale School of Public Health Summer Internship Awards” and continue through the application process.
+When prompted, select “Yes” for Stolwijk.